Department of Biostatistics

 777 Mathematical Models in Demography (3).
 Permission of the instructor.
 A detailed presentation of natality models, including necessary mathematical methods, and applications; deterministic and stochastic models for population growth, migration.

 779 Bayesian Statistics (4).
 Prerequisite, BIOS 762.
-Bayes’ theorem, likelihood principle, prior distributions, posterior distributions, and predictive distributions.
-Bayesian analysis of linear models, generalized linear models, random effects models, spatial models, and survival models.
-Informative prior elicitation, model comparisons, Bayesian diagnostic methods, and variable subset selection.
-Markov Chain Monte Carlo computations methods.
-Clinical trials design and analysis.
+Permission of the instructor for students lacking the prerequisite.
+Topics include Bayes' theorem, the likelihood principle, prior distributions, posterior distributions, predictive distributions, Bayesian modeling, informative prior elicitation, model comparisons, Bayesian diagnostic methods, variable subset selection, and model uncertainty.
+Markov chain Monte Carlo methods for computation are discussed in detail.

 780 Theory and Methods for Survival Analysis (3).
 Prerequisites, BIOS 760 and 761.
 Permission of the instructor for students lacking the prerequisites.
 Counting process-martingale theory, Kaplan-Meier estimator, weighted log-rank statistics, Cox proportional hazards model, nonproportional hazards models, multivariate failure time data.